How to Fix Sun-Damaged Skin

 The immediate effects of sun damage on our skin can include sunburn, which happens when the skin’s outermost layer, the epidermis, becomes inflamed due to prolonged exposure to UV radiation.
 This can lead to redness, pain, and peeling.

 However, the real danger of sun damage lies in the long-term effects.
 The sun’s UV rays penetrate deep into the layers of our skin, causing damage at a cellular level.
-Over time, this damage can accumulate, leading to a breakdown of collagen and elastin, the proteins responsible for keeping our skin plump and firm.
+Over time, the damage can accumulate, leading to a breakdown of collagen and elastin, the proteins responsible for keeping our skin plump and firm.
 This can result in loose skin, deep wrinkles, and uneven texture.

 In addition to these visible signs of aging, the sun’s UV radiation can also cause changes in the DNA of our skin cells.
 This can lead to the development of skin cancers such as melanoma, basal cell carcinoma, and squamous cell carcinoma.
 These types of skin cancers can be life-threatening and require immediate medical attention.